Education22 min readUpdated May 29, 2026

 Source: NJ Department of Community Affairs (Division of Housing & Community Resources), 2026 LRAP program guidance.

 Most New Jersey counties run their own Home Improvement Program (HIP) using a combination of federal CDBG dollars and state allocations.
 The structure is almost always the same: a Deferred Payment Loan at 0% interest with $0 monthly payment.
 The county records a lien against the home, and you settle the balance only when you sell or transfer title.
-For most fixed-income homeowners, that effectively functions as a forgivable grant.
-Here is what each NJ county offers in 2026:
+Some programs become forgivable after an occupancy period; others are repayable when the home is sold or transferred.
+Always ask for the written repayment terms before signing.

-Sources: NJ Department of Community Affairs, county housing offices, U.S. HUD CDBG allocations, USDA Rural Development, accessed April 2026.
-Maximum funding amounts are program ceilings and depend on income qualification, available allocation, and waitlist position.
+Sources: NJ Department of Community Affairs, county housing offices, U.S. HUD CDBG allocations, USDA Rural Development, and public county/municipal program pages.
+Maximum funding amounts are program ceilings or local examples and depend on income qualification, address, available allocation, lien terms, and waitlist position.

 Why Most NJ Roof Grant Applications Get Rejected (and How to Avoid It)